lyrall/lyrall.github.io/docs/piracy/bpl-guide.md

 #### Bypass MEGA download restrictions with MegaDownloader and a VPN

 Should you be using MegaDownloader and your download comes to a hault, it is likely because MEGA has temporarily restricted downloads for your computer.
 They are able to identify you and your excess downloads by your IP address.
 To bypass this, you need to make your IP address appear different, which is the function of a VPN.
-Check out my [IPS Guide](ips-guide.md) for more info about VPNs and my recommendations/warnings concerning them.
+Check out my [Pirate Safety Guide](ps-guide.md) for more info about VPNs and my recommendations/warnings concerning them.
 Note that this is a very involved process, and may not be worth it to some people.

 1. Though your downloads have been stopped, go ahead and click the stop button ```⬜```.
 2. Open up the VPN of your choice and activate it.